nbui23/SummaryBot/README.md

 Discord bot that uses extractive text summarization to summarize text.

+Can summarize text given directly by Discord user or scrape user-given websites for text to summarize.

 Creates a frequency table using the frequency of words in the text, then assigns a score to each sentence.

 ## Invitation